civilservicelgbt/image-maker/index.md

 ---
-layout: image-maker/default
+layout: image-maker
-form-fields: default
-title: "Civil Service LGBT+ Image Maker"
+generator: volunteers
+title: "Image maker"
+caption: "Tools"
-excerpt: "Use this tool to create images for use on social media."
+excerpt: "Use this tool to create images that are ready to use on social media platforms like Twitter, Instagram and Facebook."
-redirect_to: /pride-on
+permalink: /
 ---